5 Critical Brand Identity Design Mistakes That Kill Startup Growth (And How to Fix Them)

 Understanding the Mistake

-Consistency is key in branding.
-An inconsistent brand identity can confuse customers, dilute your brand message, and weaken brand recognition.
-This mistake often occurs when startups use different logos, color schemes, or messaging across various platforms and marketing materials.
+This often happens when startups use different logos, color schemes, or messaging across platforms and marketing materials.

 Real-World Example